James Rockford's Unknown Date

 Of course, it's also possible something might turn up tomorrow!
 Something might turn up that either a) determines who it is or b) rules out Hunnicutt completely.

 So for now, the question of who was "Rockford's date" is still unknown.
 Claims it was Stefanie Powers or Gayle Hunnicutt or Gretchen Corbett or Mariette Hartley or Lindsay Wagner or Lynette Mettey can all be rejected.. the burden of proof for any of these actresses has not been met.
+I will continue to research and determine if the June 2024 update, the claim the woman is Sharon Farrell, can be accepted.

 Here are a couple of dozen or so photos of Hunnicutt.
 Again, click on any of them for a larger image.

-A YouTube video of still images of Hunnicutt, which was as it turns out was uploaded just a couple of weeks prior to her death, can be found here.
+A YouTube video of still images of Hunnicutt, which was as it turns out was uploaded just a couple of weeks prior to her death,

 Here are a couple of zoomed closeups of the auburn-haired woman in Jim's Firebird: